TharrmashasthaPV/Maximum-Independent-Set-using-VQA/README.md

 #### Notebooks:

-1. __solving-mis-using-vqa.ipynb__: This notebook demonstrates how to use the custom `VQE`, `QAOA`, `AdaptQAOA`, and `DCQAOA` classes to solve the MIS problem for some arbitrarily generated graph instance.
+1. __1.
+Solving MIS using VQA.ipynb__: This notebook demonstrates how to use the custom `VQE`, `QAOA`, `AdaptQAOA`, and `DCQAOA` classes to solve the MIS problem for some arbitrarily generated graph instance.
-2. __Dependence of Ansatz Depth - Comparing across Max-Repetitions.ipynb__: The notebook contains a comparison between the performance of the variational algorithms for fixed max-repetitions.
+2. __2.a.
+Comparing across Max-Repetitions.ipynb__: The notebook contains a comparison between the performance of the variational algorithms for fixed max-repetitions.
+3. __2.b.
+Comparing across Fixed Depth.ipynb__: The notebook contains a comparison between the performance of the variational algorithms for fixed depths.
+4.  __2.c.
+Comparing across Number of Parameters.ipynb__: Here, we study how the algorithms perform when all the algorithms have the same number of parameters.
-3. __Dependence on Classical Optimizers.ipynb__: The notebook compares the classical optimizers and investigates how each variational algorithm performs with different classical optimizers.
+5. __3.
+Dependence on Classical Optimizers.ipynb__: This notebook compares the classical optimizers and investigates how each variational algorithm performs with different classical optimizers.
+6. __4.
+Comparison between various DCQAOA settings.ipynb__: In here, we study how different CD Hamiltonians affect the performance of DCQAOA when solving the MIS problem.